scottdorman/codestyle.co/data/dotnet/naming.md

 ## Naming New Versions of Existing APIs

 - To help highlight the relationship between the APIs, use a name that is similar to the old API when creating a new version.
 You should consider using a brand new, but meaningful, name instead of adding a suffix or a prefix.
 If there isn't a meaningful new name that can be used, adding a suffix is better than adding a prefix to make the new API more discoverable.
 Since Intellisense and most documentation show identifiers in alphabetical order, this will show the new API near the old one.
 Add a numeric suffix only if a meaningful suffix (or changing the name) isn't appropriate, such as when the name is an industry standard name).
 However, don't use an "Ex" (or a similar) suffix to distinguish it from an existing API.
 - Use the "64" suffix when introducing versions of APIs that operate on a 64-bit integer (a long integer) instead of a 32-bit integer.
-You only need to take this approach when the existing 32-bit API exists; don’t do it for brand new APIs with only a 64-bit version.
+You only need to take this approach when the existing 32-bit API exists; don't do it for brand new APIs with only a 64-bit version.

 ## Namespaces